 SPISE Internship Program

-The Student Internship Program, launched in 2014 by the Caribbean Diaspora for Science, Technology and Innovation-New England, Inc. (CADSTI-NE) in collaboration with the Caribbean Science Foundation, facilitates internships for Caribbean post-secondary or tertiary students at U.S. biotech and high tech companies and laboratories, as well as at companies in the Caribbean.
-These internships are approximately 4 – 8 weeks in duration, and give the students first-hand working experience to see how Science, Technology, Engineering and Math (STEM) are applied to research and development.
+The Student Internship Program, launched in 2014 by the Caribbean Diaspora for Science, Technology and Innovation-New England, Inc. (CADSTI-NE) in collaboration with the Caribbean Science Foundation, facilitates internships for Caribbean post-secondary or tertiary students at biotech and high tech companies in the US, Canada, UK and the Caribbean.
+These internships are approximately 4 – 12 weeks in duration, and give the students first-hand working experience to see how Science, Technology, Engineering and Math (STEM) are applied to research and development.
 Specifically, the internships at companies provide an opportunity for students to:

 - See the diverse career paths available in that industry